 New Jersey Workplace Fracture & Amputation Lawyers

 Fractures and amputations often occur in New Jersey workplaces, especially around heavy equipment and machinery.
 These injuries may require extensive and expensive medical treatment.
-The injury worker may be unable to work again at full capacity – if at all.
+The injured worker may be unable to work again at full capacity – if at all.

 If you are a New Jersey worker who has suffered a work-related fracture or amputation, contact us today for a free initial consultation by calling 1-800-LAW-2000 or using our online form.